 In 1990, Dr. Erskine returned to Maryland to join Damascus Equine Associates.
 Here he has developed a large ambulatory practice, focusing on sport and pleasure horses.
 He began a veterinary internship program for new graduates in 2001.
 He emphasizes “patient-first” progressive clinical medicine based on the specific needs of the individual patient.

 In 1996, Dr. Erskine became the first practicing equine veterinarian in Maryland to be board-certified by the American Board of Veterinary Practitioners (ABVP).
 ABVP promotes and recognizes advanced knowledge, proficiency and expertise in species – oriented veterinary clinical practice.
 Dr. Erskine later served as president of ABVP, the Maryland Veterinary Medical Association and the Maryland Horse Council.
 He also chairs the Maryland Veterinary Foundation.

 In 2013, Dr. Erskine was asked to serve as Interim Director of the Marion duPont Scott Equine Medical Center (EMC).
 In 2015, he was appointed Director and Clinical Associate Professor with the provision that he could keep his practice and spend part of his time seeing his clients.
 In 2017, he was appointed the Jean Ellen Shehan Professor and Director of EMC by the Virginia Tech Board of Visitors.

-Dr. Erskine lives in Woodbine, Maryland with his wife, Kathleen, and daughter, Olivia.
-Their pets include one rescue dog named Brownie, one cat and three horses.
+Dr. Erskine lives in Woodbine, Maryland with his wife, Kathleen.
+Their pets include one rescue dog named Brownie, and two horses.